Christopher Prout, Baron Kingsland: Life outside politics

 Prout was born in 1942, the son of Lucy and Frank Prout.
-He was educated at Sevenoaks School and Manchester University before gaining a postgraduate scholarship at Queen's College, Oxford where he studied economics.
+He was educated at Sevenoaks School and Manchester University before gaining a postgraduate scholarship at The Queen's College, Oxford where he studied economics.
 He also spent one year at Columbia University, New York.
 In 1966 he joined the International Bank of Reconstruction and Development in Washington, D.C. for three years before taking up a research fellowship at Sussex University and then becoming a lecturer in Law.
 He was called to the Bar in 1972 and became a Bencher of the Middle Temple in 1996.
 He was made a Queen's Counsel in 1988 and continued practising at the Bar throughout his career in politics.

 He was also a member of the Territorial Army serving with 16th/5th The Queen's Royal Lancers and on headquarters staff of the 3rd Armoured Division.
 He retired from the Territorial Army in 1987 and was rewarded with the Territorial Decoration.
 Prout also enjoyed sailing and gardening; he owned a Daring class yacht which won the Daily Telegraph Cup in 1987.
 He was Master of the Garden at the Middle Temple and was also the 2009 President of the Shropshire Horticultural Society.